-First thing I did this morning wad check wunderground and Tropic Storm Matthew is showing as just that now and no yellow bit to indicate cat 1.
-Second thing I did was go talk to Paul the building care taker as I saw him upstairs boarding teacher Lisa’s windows.
+The first thing I did this morning was check wunderground and Tropic Storm Matthew is showing as just that now and no yellow bit to indicate cat 1.
+The second thing I did was go talk to Paul the building caretaker as I saw him upstairs boarding teacher Lisa’s windows.
 He said he will do our side windows later today.

 Boy and I glad I did not start washing sheets and picked sweeping and mopping instead.
 Was 3/4 done mopping and the rain has just started pelting down big time.
 Back in a bit going to finish the floors.

 Rain has stopped for a bit and the sun is out.
 Just checked wunderground and now they have the storm downgrading to a tropical depression as it passes over is that is good news.